List of Total Nonstop Action Wrestling tournaments: TNA World Title Series (2015)

 On October 7, 2015, it was announced that a tournament would take place, after TNA World Heavyweight Champion Matt Hardy vacated the title a day prior due to a legal injunction filed by former champion Ethan Carter III.
 The World Title Series places 32 wrestlers into 8 groups of 4, with the first round being under a round-robin format.
 Also, for the first time ever, the Knockouts were given an opportunity to compete for the World Heavyweight Title.

 Each winner in the round-robin matches is awarded 3 points, and a draw is worth 1 point for each, with each match having a 15-minute time limit.
 The two members of each group with the most points will advance to the final 16, where at that point the tournament switches to a single elimination format.

 Impact Grand Championship Tournament (2016)

 The title was introduced at the August 13, 2016 tapings of TNA's television program Impact Wrestling after TNA President Billy Corgan announced that the TNA King of the Mountain Championship would be deactivated and retired in favor for the Impact Grand Championship.
 Corgan also announced an 8-man single elimination tournament that would feature new rules that would apply to the title.
-The new rules would be similar like the UFC in which each match will be three timed rounds, with a team of judges to award the win based on points, if there is no winner via pin or submission within the time limit.
+The new rules would be similar to the UFC in which each match will be three timed rounds, with a team of judges to award the win based on points, if there is no winner via pin or submission within the time limit.
 The final match was at 2016's Bound for Glory, where, due to injury Eddie Edwards subbed for Drew Galloway against Aron Rex to determine the inaugural champion.